Low carbon district heating with Cardiff Council

 Solution

-From idea to implementation: making low carbon district heating a reality
+From idea to implementation: Making low carbon district heating a reality

 From concept through to start of construction, we guided Cardiff Council throughout this process.
 As part of this, we helped the local authority spend the development grant it had received from the Heat Network Delivery Unit (HNDU) run by the UK government and get the ball rolling.

-Here, an energy reclamation facility situated 600m from the council’s county hall was identified as an appropriate very low carbon heat source that could be harnessed to transport heat to facilities in and around Cardiff Bay, with the potential to further expand the heat network into the city centre.
+Here, an energy reclamation facility situated 600 m from the council’s county hall was identified as an appropriate very low carbon heat source that could be harnessed to transport heat to facilities in and around Cardiff Bay, with the potential to further expand the heat network into the city centre.
 Together, we:

 Tender